Review of the Gymnosperm Literature

 D. Simberloff, M. A. Nuñez, N. J. Ledgard, A. Pauchard, D. M. Richardson, M. Sarasola, B. W. van Wilgen, S. M. Zalba, R. D. Zenni, R. Bustamente, E. Peña, and S. R. Ziller.
 2010.
 Spread and impact of introduced conifers in South America: lessons from other southern hemisphere regions.
 Austral Ecology 35(5): 489-504.

 Currently, about a third of all conifer species are listed as species of conservation concern.
 They include some of the world’s most endangered species; some species have fewer than 10 known individuals, and many are restricted to one or two small populations (Farjon and Page 1999, Farjon 2008).
 Farjon and Page (1999) was the first published assessment of the conservation status of all gymnosperm species.
 Chapters provide a global assessment of conifer diversity and threats, a summary of conservation issues, regional accounts addressing the global hot spots of conifer diversity, and some species accounts.
 Farjon has continued to play a central role in this issue and is the lead scientist behind conifer assessments prepared by the IUCN Red List, which is a comprehensive online database maintained by the international organization that assesses and rates species conservation status worldwide.
-In 2013 this site was largely superseded by Threatened Conifers of the World, assembled and maintained by the Royal Botanical Garden, Kew, which provides species-specific accounts of the status of all conifer species.
+In 2013 this site was largely superseded by Threatened Conifers of the World, assembled and maintained by the International Conifer Conservation Programme out of the Royal Botanical Garden, Edinburgh, which provides species-specific accounts of the status of all conifer species.
 Most accounts include general ecological information (photographs in habitat, distribution, ecology) as well as a conservation assessment that covers status, threats, and conservation actions.
 Sources are cited.

 The general conservation biology literature also treats conifers occasionally.
 One full-length book by Lindenmayer and Franklin (2002) is more closely focused on conifer forests and which was, at the time of its publication, the first comprehensive study of how to manage forests to optimize biological diversity, a topic that has since become a dominant theme in forest management.